 Custodial Credit Risk.
 Custodial credit risk is the risk that in the event of a bank failure, the District's deposits may not be returned.
 State law does not require, and the District does not have a policy for, deposit custodial credit risk.
-As of June 30, 2023, the District held cash and equivalents in the amount of \$521,942, all of which was insured through the FDIC.
+As of June 30, 2024, the District held cash and equivalents in the amount of \$466,785, of which \$372,831 was insured through the FDIC and the remaining \$93,954 was uninsured, and uncollateralized.